County Carlow (Parliament of Ireland constituency)

 County Carlow was a constituency representing County Carlow in the Irish House of Commons, the lower house in the Irish Parliament of the Kingdom of Ireland.

 History

-In the Patriot Parliament of 1689 summoned by King James II, Carlow County was represented with two members.
-When the Acts of Union 1800 merged the Irish Parliament into the United Kingdom Parliament with effect from 1 January 1801, Carlow County sent to two MPs to the United Kingdom House of Commons.
+In the Patriot Parliament of 1689 summoned by King James II, County Carlow was represented with two members.
+When the Acts of Union 1800 merged the Irish Parliament into the United Kingdom Parliament with effect from 1 January 1801, County Carlow sent to two MPs to the United Kingdom House of Commons.